 Your content marketing will also be playing a big role in your activity on social networks.
 If your audience is predominantly on Pinterest and Instagram you will want to include more visual content as these social networks naturally gravitate toward images.

 But if your audience is mostly on Linkedin and Google+ you will want to post authority blog posts where there is a very strong emphasis on informing your audience about a certain concept or idea (similar to the post you’re reading now).
 Either way, the content you post on your site and social accounts must work as integral parts of your overall real estate SEO activities.

 Doing real estate SEO for your business, or online marketing in general needs some data-based thinking.
 Thankfully there are plenty of data out there, starting from Google Analytics, Webmaster Tools, Facebook Page Insights etc. And then there’s the information for your competitors’ websites.
 Thanks to special tools for competition analysis you can get tons of data to help you figure out how to develop your content development strategy which will, in turn, supplement your PPC and Social Media Marketing activities.

 When it’s all said and done, online marketing is a numbers game.
 You may not like it, and you may choose not to play the numbers game, but the problem is that if you don’t play it, your competitors will only have an easier time to push you out of business.
 The good thing in all this is that playing the numbers game isn’t all that scary.
 Or expensive.

 So get your data straight.
 Segment your audience, figure out the storyline for each buyers group and complement them with a comprehensive content marketing plan.
-The ROI of such a plan are tremendous.
-With a single sale of a real estate deal you can pay for an entire year of data-based online marketing activities that will keep bringing in more and more clients.
+The ROI of such a plan is tremendous.
+With a single sale of a real estate deal, you can pay for an entire year of data-based online marketing activities that will keep bringing in more and more clients.